 In short, a good CTO is someone who is both a developer and who holds a leadership role.
-They have excellent technical and soft skills.
-Their qualities are intricate and include:
+They have excellent technical and CTO soft skills.
+Their CTO qualities are intricate and include:

 Extensive technical knowledge

 A good CTO is well-versed in technology.
-They would have accumulated vast technical experience by having worked on different levels of development and have dealt with many challenges.
+The qualities of a CTO include having accumulated vast technical experience by having worked on different levels of development and have dealt with many challenges.

 We're not trying to say that they have to be the smartest people in the world.
 But they have to be one step, two steps, three steps ahead of the engineering team when it comes to technical knowledge.
 They must understand the technology as it is evolving and how that technology suits the team.